primefaces/primefaces/docs/9_0/core/dynamiccontent.md

 # Dynamic content rendering / streaming

 Per default JSF only supports static content placed in resource folders.
-Streaming of dynamic content can be done with a custom Servlet or with PrimeFaces.
+Streaming of dynamic content can be done with a custom Servlet or with PrimeFaces:

-Lets take this example:

 ```xhtml
 <p:graphicImage value="#{imageView.image}" />